vgartg/TG-Bot-DeepSeek-Integration/README.md

 ## What it does

-`Legal Bot` is a Russian-language consultation bot that answers civil-law questions on demand.
+Bot that answers civil-law questions on demand.
 Users start with four free questions, then either buy one-off paid questions (text or with attached PDF/DOCX/TXT documents) or activate an unlimited subscription for two weeks, one month, or three months

 The bot remembers each user's quota, persists every paid request as a receipt that an admin can mark as issued, falls back from DeepSeek's remote file upload to local text extraction (`pdfplumber` → `PyPDF2` → `python-docx`) when the upload endpoint is unavailable, and splits long answers across multiple Telegram messages so it never trips the 4096-character limit